What is a Foundation Diploma?

 Grace GK Johal

 I loved the way Grace’s “garlands” moved slightly in a gentle breeze.
 It’s quite a subtle piece that made me think of bubbles and reflections.
-Maybe Grace’s work is not an obvious textile piece, but I think she has printed onto a acetate-like medium.
+Grace’s work might not appear to be a textile piece.
+However, it is a good example of multi-media textiles in which she has printed onto an acetate-like medium.

 Grace will stay at Loughborough University for her degree.